List of people of Gjilan: Agim Latifi

 Agim Latifi will soon be found in the section of our boxers "Legends" and will always be remembered for his successful achievements.

 Karate

 Fortesa Orana

 Fortesa Orana is a representative for Kosovo in karate.
-She is a member of the Elite Karate club from Gjilan, which represents our country in different activities held in many international locations.
-She has won two golden medals at the Ozawa Cup and one of the bronze medal in the Junior International Open.
-Contestant from Kosovo, Orana with the golden medal is the biggest success of Kosovo's representative of journey in Qatar.
+She is a member of the Elite Karate club from Gjilan, which represents Kosovo country in different activities held in many international locations.
+She has won two gold medals at the Ozawa Cup and one of the bronze medal in the Junior International Open.
+Orana with the golden medal is the biggest success of Kosovo's representative of journey in Qatar.
 Orana was qualified as the karate sportswoman of 2012 during a ceremony that was organized by the Youth, Culture and Sport, supported by the Mayor, which was declared as the most outstanding one in Gjilan.
 Fortesa Orana is also announced as the 2012 Sportswoman from FKK (The Karate Federation in Kosovo).